Dmitry Kiselyov: Activities and commentary

 He is best known as presenter of Vesti nedeli (News of the Week), a weekly news programme on the domestic Rossiya 1 television network.
 Kiselyov holds ultra-conservative views, in particular on homosexuality.
 His show is accused of being a soapbox to promote the Kremlin's policies, disparage homosexuality, denigrate the West and speculate about Western-led conspiracies as well as attack the political opposition to Putin.

-Kiselyov has gained particular notice in the West for his commentary on gay people and statements made during the 2014 Crimean crisis.
+Kiselyov has gained particular notice in the West for his commentary on gay people and statements made during the annexation of Crimea by the Russian Federation.
 Kiselyov considers himself a liberal, while questioning the liberal credentials of his rivals Sergey Parkhomenko and Alexei Navalny.
 Regarding Parkhomenko and Navalny, he has asked, "Why are they liberals?
 They are absolutely totalitarian people.
 I am a liberal, because I put up with them."
-Kiselyov has been described by The Economist as Russia's propagandist-in-chief, and in a piece entitled "Russian TV host: Russia is the only country with capability to turn U.S. into 'radioactive ashes'" The Washington Post says that: He may seem extreme, but Kiselyov apparently has the blessing of the Kremlin: He's been selected to head the new Russian state media conglomerate, Rossiya Segodnya, that is due to replace the well-respected RIA Novosti.
+Kiselyov has been described by The Economist as Russia's propagandist-in-chief, and in a piece entitled "Russian TV host: Russia is the only country with capability to turn U.S. into 'radioactive dust'".
+The Washington Post says that: He may seem extreme, but Kiselyov apparently has the blessing of the Kremlin: He's been selected to head the new Russian state media conglomerate, Rossiya Segodnya, that is due to replace the well-respected RIA Novosti.
 He also has a point.
 Russia is still a major nuclear power, with an estimated 8,500 nuclear warheads, more than the United States.